 Starting today, we'll prompt admin and staff users to reconnect Instagram via the new method.

 If you have any questions, reach out to our support team for assistance.
-The good news is that this change will allow us to pull in more of your Instagram data than ever before (previously, Instagram didn't give out much information): stay tuned for Instagram updates in 2020!
+The good news is that this change will allow us to pull in more of your Instagram metrics than ever before (previously, Instagram didn't give out much information): stay tuned for Instagram updates in 2020!

 What do you think of today's updates?
 We love to chat, so comment below or get in touch with us at email@example.com.
 If you don't see any of the above updates, simply refresh your webpage when logged into our platform.